timdewild/heat-equation-rod/README.md

 $$u_t = D u_{xx},$$

 where $D$ is the thermal diffusivity and subscripts denote partial derivatives with respect to the subscripted variable.
+We will work in units such that the bar has unit length and hence $x\in [0,1]$.
 To solve this PDE, we need two extra ingredients: initial and boundary conditions.
-We will work in units such that the bar has unit length and hence $x\in [0,1]$.

 ### Initial Conditions
 Initial conditions describe the state of the system at the initial time.
 In our case, this is the temperature distribution along the rod at time $t=0$, which we denote by $f(x)$.
 That is:

 $$u(x,0)\equiv f(x), \quad x\in[0,1].$$

+### Boundary Conditions
+We have to specify the behavior at the two ends, or boundaries, of the rod:

+$$x_0 = \{0,1\}.$$

+Different boundary conditions (BCs) yield very different solutions and also reflect different assumptions about the physical characteristics of the system.

+- **Uniform Dirichlet BCs:** In this case we assume that the temperature is fixed to be the same value $T_\infty$ on both ends of the rod at all times:
+$$u(x_0,t) = T_\infty.$$